 Happy New Year!
-As we begin 2019, it’s time for our annual Favorite Washington Wineries List for the previous year.
-The way to get on our list is fairly simple: wineries must offer great juice and good people who provide an excellent wine experience.
+As we begin 2020, it’s time for our annual Favorite Washington Wineries List for the previous year.
+The way to get on our list is fairly simple.
+Above all, wineries must offer great juice and good people who provide an excellent wine experience.

 Perhaps we had fun or learned something in a tasting room, a wine shop tasting, or at a wine event.
-Perhaps someone from the winery gave us a call, or sent us a personal note or samples.
-Or perhaps we were invited to an incredible winery party.
+Maybe someone from a winery sent us a personal note or wine samples.
+Likewise, we were occasionally invited to an incredible winery party.

-These people who made our experience special include the winemakers; the winery owners; the hard-working staff in a tasting room who went out of their way to make us feel welcome; and the amazing workers in the vineyards where it all begins.
+Most noteworthy, the people who made our experience special are the winemakers, the tasting room staff, and the amazing workers in the vineyards where it all begins.

 The Auction of Washington Wines hit a new milestone during its annual weekend extravaganza of charitable wine events Aug.
 15-17.
 This year, auction events raised more than $4.5 million, exceeding last year’s record $4.1 million.
 Proceeds benefit Seattle Children’s Hospital and Washington State University’s Viticulture & Enology Program.